MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ## Considerations for Calling Plans

-To find out whether Calling Plans are available in your area, see [Country and region availability for Calling Plans](country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).
+To find out whether Microsoft Calling Plans are the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).

 ### Emergency call enablement for Calling Plans

 Each Calling Plan user is automatically enabled for emergency calling and is required to have a registered emergency address associated with their assigned telephone number.

-When the location must be associated to the telephone number depends on the country/region:
+When the location is associated to the telephone number depends on the country/region:

 - In the United States and Canada, for example, an emergency location is required when a number is assigned to a user.